VigineshVaibhav/textsum/README.md

 This project aims to generate headlines for news articles from their content.
 This could (potentially) be extended to summarize any form of text succintly.

-_Note: This project is still a work in progress, with refinements and updates being added regularly._

 ## Commands to create the needed folder ##

 $ mkdir data graphs models embedings h5files